 When do I need refactoring?

-But there's no need to start from scratch with a completely new software development project, because that's where refactoring comes in.
-Code that isn't maintained over a long period of time can become just as chaotic as the library mentioned above.
+Code that isn't maintained over a long period of time can become more and more chaotic.
 In this case, the code quality deteriorates significantly, understanding disappears and complexity increases.

 At this point, at the latest, complaints about so-called ‘spaghetti code’ start to pile up.
 And for good reason!
 This causes a significant increase in implementation effort, makes troubleshooting more difficult and prevents efficient work.
 In short: it leads to increasing paralysis.